The Taylor Swift Holiday Collection: Critical reception

 Erlewine praised The Taylor Swift Holiday Collection for its "crisp, cheerful arrangements" and the way it "balances Swift's pop and country roots".
 Dan Maclntosh of Country Standard Time concluded, "Swift is a fine singer, who finds ways to inject sincere emotion into every line she sings.
 They say the best things come in small packages.
 And that saying holds true for Swift's new one."
 The Pittsburgh Tribune-Reviews Kellie B. Gormly commented that The Taylor Swift Holiday Collection was "sweet" and highlighted the "deeply spiritual" track "Christmas Must Be Something More" as a standout.
 Sputnikmusics staff writer thought that Swift's two original songs gave the EP a "thoroughly enjoyable, unique experience" and lauded the arrangement of "Last Christmas" as "extremely memorable".
 Craig Shelburne of CMT News said, "Thanks to this teen star, a new generation of sensitive girls may discover the melancholy but oh-so-melodic 'Last Christmas.

 David Yonke in The Blade said that he wished the EP had been longer and selected two tracks as highlights: "Christmases When You Were Mine" ("a mature, wistful ballad") and "Santa Baby" ("a sassy wink-and-a-nod to Mr. Claus").
 Scott Iwasaki from Deseret News complimented Swift's self-penned songs and said the EP was generally fine, with the exception of "Silent Night", which he found heavy on the arrangement.
-Jonathan Takiff from the Philadelphia Daily News disapproved of the "fiddle and pedal steel-flavoring" makeover of the Christmas classics, but praised Swift's original tracks with "the high gloss".
+Jonathan Takiff from the Philadelphia Daily News disapproved of the "fiddle and pedal steel-flavoring" makeovers of the Christmas covers, but praised Swift's original tracks with "the high gloss".
 The Florida Times-Unions Roger Bull wrote that the EP was not bad but questioned whether anyone other than teenage girls would buy it.
 In 2022, Billboard ranked The Taylor Swift Holiday Collection as the 17th-best Christmas record of the 21st century.